Ashtabula County business owner hopes giant cross catches drivers’ eyes

-JEFFERSON, Ohio (WKBN) – A six-story cross stands tall at God’s Country ATV Tours near the Trumbull and Ashtabula County line.
+JEFFERSON, Ohio (WKBN) – A six-story cross stands tall at God’s Country ATV Tours in Ashtabula County.

 Drivers may have seen it driving near Route 6 and 11.